insideout10/wordlift-docs/docs/wordlift-theme-development.rst

 3. WordLift's *Properties API* can be used to read/write entity properties using schema.org property names.
 See `here <https://github.com/insideout10/wordlift-plugin/blob/master/src/modules/core/wordlift_core_schema_api.php>`_;
 4. WordLift's *Relations API* can be used to access 4W relationships.
 See `here <https://github.com/insideout10/wordlift-plugin/blob/master/src/modules/core/wordlift_core_post_entity_relations.php>`_.

+Personalization of Entity pages - Single Post
+_____________

+Entities are configured in WordPress as `Custom Post Types <https://codex.wordpress.org/Post_Types#Custom_Post_Types>`_ and the post type is called **entity**.
+To personalise the design of entity pages the template file to be used is called `Single Post <https://developer.wordpress.org/themes/basics/template-hierarchy/#single-post>`_.
+Template files in WordPress are modular, reusable files, to create the web pages on your web site.
+To learn more how to customize an existing WordPress theme or create a new one read the `template hirarchy page <https://developer.wordpress.org/themes/basics/template-hierarchy/>`_ on the WordPress website or visualise the `WordPress template hierarchy <https://wphierarchy.com/>`_ from here.